 Who Made the IEP?

 You did!
-Maybe not you specifically, but one of your general education colleagues attended the meeting, along with a special education teacher, administrator, parent, and other pertinent professionals, to help create this road map of champions.
+Maybe not you specifically, but one of your general education colleagues attended the meeting, along with a special education teacher, administrator, parent, other pertinent professionals, and sometimes the students themselves, to help create this road map of champions.